akeneo/pim-docs/reference/activity_manager/customize_notification.rst

         }

         /**
-         * Notify users that belongs to user groups linked to the project without the project owner.
+         * Notifies users that belong to user groups linked to the project without the project owner.
          *
          * @param ProjectEvent $event
          */